-The purpose of the national Minimum Dataset (NMDS) for Admitted patient care is to collect information about care provided to admitted patients in Australian hospitals.
+The purpose of the NMDS for Admitted patient care is to collect information about care provided to admitted patients in Australian hospitals.
 The scope of the NMDS is episodes of care for admitted patients in all public and private acute and psychiatric hospitals, free-standing day hospital facilities and alcohol and drug treatment centres in Australia.
 Hospitals operated by the Australian Defence Force, corrections authorities and in Australia's off-shore territories may also be included.
 Hospitals specialising in dental, ophthalmic aids and other specialised acute medical or surgical care are included.

 The analyses by remoteness and socioeconomic status are based on Statistical Local Area of usual residence of the patient.
 Separations are reported by jurisdiction of hospitalisation, regardless of the jurisdiction of usual residence.
 Hence, rates represent the number of separations for each remoteness area or SEIFA population group (regardless of the jurisdiction in which the patient resides) divided by the number of people in that remoteness or SEIFA population group in the jurisdiction of hospitalisation.
 Therefore, there will be mismatches between the numerators and denominators for separation rates.
 Mismatches are particularly relevant if significant numbers of one jurisdiction's residents are treated in another jurisdiction.
+Hospital separations data do not include injuries that are treated in the emergency department that do not require admission to hospital.
+Multiple separations may arise from a single injury or poisoning event.